 In a motorcycle wreck, any part of your body can be hurt.
 Often, motorcycle riders are at risk of suffering:

-- Eye Injuries: After a motorcycle accident, you may suffer from permanent vision changes or substantial pain in the eyes.
+Eye Injuries: After a motorcycle accident, you may suffer from permanent vision changes or a substantial pain in the eyes.

-- Amputations: Motorcycle accidents can cause leg or arm amputations, especially if an infection occurs in a wound or doctors can’t repair the damage caused by the crash.
-Rarely, an amputation may occur if a leg, hand, finger, arm, foot, or toe is severed during the motorcycle crash.
+Amputations: Motorcycle accidents can cause leg or arm amputations, especially if an infection occurs in a wound or doctors can’t repair the damage caused by the crash.
+Rarely, an amputation may occur if a leg, hand, finger, arm, foot, or toe is severed during a motorcycle crash.

 After a motorcycle accident, it’s essential to seek prompt medical treatment for an accurate diagnosis of your motorcycle accident injury.
 Not seeking medical attention right away after a motorcycle accident can cause the insurance company to deny or dispute your personal injury claim.